GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 This sample contains three components:

-* A task orchestrator, built using Google App Engine Cron Service, Google Cloud Pub/Sub control topic and Google Cloud Dataflow in streaming mode
+* A task scheduler, built using Google App Engine Cron Service, Google Cloud Pub/Sub control topic and Google Cloud Dataflow in streaming mode
 * Cloud Dataflow pipelines for importing bounded (batch) raw data from sources such as relational Google Cloud SQL databases (MySQL or PostgreSQL, via the JDBC connector) and files in Google Cloud Storage
 * Additional ETL transformations in BigQuery enabled via Cloud Dataflow and embedded SQL statements